Word Tip: Is it One Word, Hyphenated, or Two Words?

 Fiance/Fiancee — One e at the end refers to a male who’s engaged.
 The other refers to a female who’s engaged.

-If gender-neutral words are needed, use engaged or planing to marry or something similar.
+If gender-neutral words are needed, use engaged or planning to marry or something similar.

 Letup/let up — As one word, it’s a noun that means “cessation, pause, relief.”
 As two words, it’s a verb meaning to allow to rise or elevate.

-Makeup/make up — One words usually refers to cosmetics.
+Makeup/make up — One word usually refers to cosmetics.
 It’s also an adjective.
 Two words is a verb meaning “to invent, create or reconcile.”

 Stand-in/stand in — They mean the same thing: “substitute.”
-Hyphenated is a noun and adjective, two words is a verb.
+Hyphenated is a noun and adjective, and two words are a verb.